iBManu/Taskpp/README.md

 **Taskpp** is a command line program that automates the repetition of various commands through the creation of tasks.

-The name of the app is a composition of the words task, app and cpp.
+The name of the program is a composition of the words task, app and cpp.

 ### Installation